How Long to Get a Work Permit after Marriage?

 1. Marriage-based Green Card

-Foreigners who marry either a United States citizen (USC) or a lawful permanent resident (LPR) can apply to adjust their status to a green card sometime after the wedding.
+Foreigners who marry either a United States citizen (USC) or a lawful permanent resident (LPR, green card holder) can apply to adjust their status to a green card sometime after the wedding.
 This is achieved by submitting a Form I-485, Application to Register Permanent Residence or Adjust Status, to the United States Citizenship and Immigration Services (USCIS).

 The process of adjusting status to a marriage-based green card can take many months.
 During that waiting period, some of applicants probably already have certain form of authorization to work in the United States legally while others don’t.